LIF Financial Services Risk + Compliance Symposium NYC 2026

 • Renewed global supply chain cooperation: How the U.S. administration is navigating allied cooperation and trade negotiations for greater supply chain resilience in the Western hemisphere

-1:55 – 2:45 PM: Panel DISCUSSION | The forces reshaping Western supply chains for
+1:55 – 2:45 PM: Panel DISCUSSION | The forces shaping Western supply chains for minerals & materials

 • Strategic realignment: The evolving business case for mitigating exposure to Chinese-controlled refining and processing and the strategies being successfully deployed to that end